 In the end, that instinct meant that everybody had a “good enough” solution, but nobody had a delightful experience.
 It turns out that a purpose-built API provides exactly what companies are looking for, and they have the data to prove it: $11.7M total benefit to users, with 548% ROI and payback in under 6 months.

 Auth0 had the three big cloud computing companies as its competitors, and Okta was a clear leader in identity management.
 They had claimed their stake in the market, they were funded by the best companies, they were on track to go public, and then they successfully IPO-ed.

 What people missed is that Okta is sold to CIOs, while Auth0 is sold to CTOs, and those two people are fundamentally different.
 The fact that your CIO bought single sign-on from Okta, at, say, a company like Walgreens, has no impact on the guy who’s building the mobile app for Walgreens.
 He doesn’t care.
 He’s going to go buy a single sign-on widget that he loves.
 It’s a developer purchase versus an IT purchase, and the developer is driving change in this space.

 Auth0 started out as open source, and they have open source competitors.
 Turns out, you can still build massive companies that start as open source but then offer paid cloud offerings.
 Elastic and MongoDB successfully did it, and so could Auth0.
 And it did.

 #6: “Niche market will kill them.”

 Auth0 was perceived widely as a niche product for DIY app developers.
-With likes of Ping, Okta - and Salesforce and Microsoft - offering very comprehensive solutions.
-Turns out this has been a persistent mistake investors and observers have made.
-They also said this about Zendesk, HubSpot and even Stripe.
+With likes of Ping, Okta, Salesforce, and Microsoft offering very comprehensive solutions.
+It turns out this has been a persistent mistake investors and observers have made.
+They also said this about Zendesk, HubSpot, and even Stripe.
 It’s best to dominate a clear, narrow market and then expand from there.